 1 Pilar Lluesma Rodrigo is counsel and Alberto Gil Soriano is a managing associate at Uría Menéndez.
 The authors would like to thank Alberto Gómez Fraga and Arianna Vazquez Fernández for their collaboration on this chapter.

 2 Law 7/2020 of 13 November on the digital transformation of the financial system, https://www.boe.es/buscar/act.php?id=BOE-A-2020-3580.

 7 See CNMV considerations on cryptocurrencies and ICOs addressed to market professionals, 8 February 2018.

-14 See Questions and Answers for FinTech companies on activities and services that may be within CNMV's remit, last updated 12 March 2019.
+17 See CNMV Questions and Answers intended for FinTech companies on activities and services that may be related to the CNMV, last updated 12 March 2019.

 19 The Spanish National Court has jurisdiction throughout Spain over matters envisaged in Article 65 of Law 6/1985 of the judiciary (e.g., fraud that has a serious impact on the national economy or affects a large number of victims located in more than one region).

 20 See agreement of the non-jurisdictional plenary session of the Criminal Chamber of the Supreme Court dated 3 February 2005.

 22 Judgment of 22 October 2015, Hedqvist, Case C-264/14.